Mohan Singh Kohli: Life and career

 Born and raised in Haripur, Pakistan on the banks of the Indus in the Karakoram mountains of the North West Frontier, Kohli witnessed the massacre of over 2,000 people during the partition of India.

 Beginning with Saser Kangri 7672 m in 1956, he participated in 20 major Himalayan expeditions, including India's first ascent of Nanda Kot and the maiden ascent of Annapurna III.
 In 1962, he spent three consecutive nights, including two without oxygen, on Everest at 8849 m during severe blizzards.

 During his tenure with the Indian Navy, he incorporated adventure training.
 Over 15 years with the Indo-Tibetan Border Police, he developed the force into a notable mountaineering organisation.
-Leading seven significant and sensitive missions under the guidance of officers B.N.Mullik and R.N.
-Kao, he worked with climbers and scientists from the US to install nuclear-powered listening devices on Indian Himalayan peaks to monitor Chinese missile capabilities.
+Leading seven significant and sensitive missions under the guidance of officers B. N. Mullik and R. N. Kao, he worked with climbers and scientists from the US to install nuclear-powered listening devices on Indian Himalayan peaks to monitor Chinese missile capabilities.

-Upon joining Air-India in 1971, Kohli promoted ‘Trekking in the Himalayas’ globally, making over 1,000 presentations in more than 50 countries, including appearances on popular television programmes such as ‘To Tell the Truth’ and ‘David Frost Show’.
+Upon joining Air-India in 1971, Kohli promoted 'Trekking in the Himalayas' globally, making over 1,000 presentations in more than 50 countries, including appearances on popular television programmes such as To Tell the Truth and The David Frost Show.
 On 3 December 1978, he flew over the South Pole.

 To protect the Himalayas, he secured support from Sir Edmund Hillary and other Himalayan figures, including Maurice Herzog, Sir Chris Bonington, Reinhold Messner, and Junko Tabei, establishing the Himalayan Environment Trust on 14 October 1989.
 The trust has contributed to preserving this world heritage.

 In India, he also introduced Himalayan tourism, white-water rafting, aero-sports, luxury sea cruises, tourist charters to Goa, international conferences, and opened Lakshadweep and the Andaman Islands to tourism.

 His 14-year tenure as Vice-President/President of the Indian Mountaineering Foundation was marked by many significant developments.
 After retiring in 1990, he focused on the development of youth through various adventure and outdoor leadership projects.

 Kohli died in New Delhi on 23 June 2025, aged 93.